THE IMA 2019 CONFERENCE IS ALMOST HERE …

 The Intercollegiate Music Association (IMA) was founded in 1961 as a vehicle for enriching and enhancing the development of the students of its member institutions.
 For over forty-five years, IMA has enhanced the overall ethos of music performance and education for some of the most significant historically black colleges and universities located on the east coast.

-Be sure to make your hotel reservations at the Hampton Inn …
+Be sure to make your hotel reservations at the Holiday Inn Fayetteville I95 …

 Since the host institution must print up the program in a timely manner, each institution should forward the name of the performers and the titles of the works performed to the Recital Coordinator no later than February 1.